The Center for Mind-Body Medicine (CMBM) Small Group Model for Adults

 (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to evaluate the effects of a mind-body skills group (MBSG) intervention [now called Center for Mind Body (CMBM) Small Group Model for Adults] on posttraumatic stress disorder (PTSD) symptoms.
+The purpose of the study was to evaluate the effects of a mind-body skills group (MBSG) intervention [now called Center for Mind Body (CMBM) Small Group Model for Adults] on posttraumatic stress disorder (PTSD) symptoms.
 Participants were randomized to a 10-week Center for Mind-Body Medicine (MBSG) program or standard treatment.
 Measures utilized include the PTSD Checklist-Military Version (PCL-M), the State-Trait Anger Expression Inventory-2 (STAXI-2), the Pittsburgh Sleep Quality Index (PSQI), the Patient Health Questionnaire-9 (PHQ-9), the State–Trait Anxiety Inventory (STAI), the Post-Traumatic Growth Inventory (PTGI), the Medical Outcomes Study 36-Item Short Form (SF-36v2), and the Inventory of Psychosocial Functioning.
-Results indicate MBSG participants had significantly greater improvement in the total PTSD score after 10 weeks compared to the standard treatment group.
+Results indicate that MBSG participants had significantly greater improvement in the total PTSD score after 10 weeks compared to the standard treatment group.
 Hyperarousal and avoidance scores significantly improved at 10 weeks and improvements in the hyperarousal symptoms were maintained at 2-month follow-up.
 MBSG participants also had significant decreases in anger and sleep disturbance.
 There were no significant differences in the other secondary outcomes.
-Limitations include subthreshold PTSD was part of the inclusion criteria and 38% had subthreshold PTSD; the lack of a control group which offered similar levels of attention control; the use of the self-report PCL-M is a less accurate measure than a clinician-administered assessment; and length of follow-up.
+Limitations include subthreshold PTSD was part of the inclusion criteria and 38% had subthreshold PTSD, the lack of a control group which offered similar levels of attention control, the use of the self-report PCL-M is a less accurate measure than a clinician-administered assessment, and length of follow-up.

 Length of controlled postintervention follow-up: 2 months.